gavinb97/openPost/README.md

 videoPostGenerator.js - Video Post Generator will create and post video to twitter.
-This requires that ffmpeg is installed on your machine - https://www.ffmpeg.org/download.html npm run startVideo
+This requires that ffmpeg is installed on your machine - https://www.ffmpeg.org/download.html You must have a video within the `videos` folder for this job to work

+npm run startVideo

 Built using node v18.17.1
 npm v9.6.7